waitinfuture/emapreduce/intl.en-US/Quick Start/Cluster specifications.md

 ## E-MapReduce lifecycle {#section_bwz_zjp_y2b .section}

-E-MapReduce supports auto-scaling, which can quickly [Expand a cluster](../../../../reseller.en-US/User Guide/Cluster/Expand a cluster.md#).
-It can flexibly adjust the configuration of cluster nodes or [upgrade or downgrade instance configurations](https://partners-intl.com/help/doc-detail/25437.htm).
+E-MapReduce supports auto-scaling, which can quickly [expand a cluster](../../../../intl.en-US/User Guide/Cluster/Expand a cluster.md#).
+It can flexibly adjust the configuration of cluster nodes or [upgrade or downgrade instance configurations](https://www.alibabacloud.com/help/doc-detail/25437.htm).

 ## Available zones {#section_cwz_zjp_y2b .section}

 To ensure efficiency, it's better to deploy EMR and the business system in the same region and zone.
-For more information, see [Regions and zones](https://www.alibabacloud.com/help/doc-detail/40654.htm).
+For more information, see [regions and zones](https://www.alibabacloud.com/help/doc-detail/40654.htm).